slogan621/tscharts/clinicstation/README.md

    One or more of the following is required.

+   `finished` true if station is away for the remainder of the day<br />
    `away` true if station is away (no personnel) else false.
 See `awaytime`<br />
    `activepatient` id of the currently active patient<br />
    `nextpatient` id of the next patient in the queue<br />